larsmagne/bookiez.el/README.md

 After restarting bookiez, bookiez will then automatically listen for events from the barcode scanner and mark new scanned ISBNs as newly bought books.
 If you scan a code twice, it'll mark the book as read.

-If you do this, you should make your OS ignore the barcode scanner -- otherwise you'll get a lot of ISBNs in random windows.
-Under X, you do it like this.

-	# Disable the Gryphon barcode scanner "keyboard"
-	for id in `xlist Datalogic`; do
-		xinput float $id
-	done

-Under Wayland -- does anybody really know?
-Probably not.